-If you prefer to fly, you can take a flight from Sydney or Melbourne to Launceston or Hobart.
+If you prefer to fly, you can take a flight from Sydney, Melbourne, Launceston, or Hobart.
 Launceston is a city in the North of Tasmania.
 Hobart is the capital city of Tasmania, situated in the South.

 Best time to visit Tasmania

 Tasmania can best be visited between December and February.
 The temperatures are best during this time of the year.
-Nature is stunning and many activities can be done.
+Nature is stunning and there are plenty of activities that can be done.
 But always be prepared for a cool day and cold nights.

 Car rental Tasmania

-If you chose to fly to Tasmania, you can rent a car on both the airports of Hobart and Launceston.
-This is the easiest way to go, as there is barely any public transport in Tasmania, not even to bring you into town from the airport.
+If you choose to fly to Tasmania, you can rent a car at both the airports in Hobart and Launceston.
+This is the easiest way to go, as there is barely any public transport in Tasmania, not even an option to bring you into town from the airport.

 As the roads are pretty solid in Tasmania, you should be very fine with renting a 2WD car.
 This can either be a small car, a station wagon, a Camper Van or an RV.

 In Tasmania, you drive on the left side of the road, just like in the rest of Australia.
-This also means that you have to stay on the left unless you are overtaking.
+This also means that you have to stay on the left unless you are passing.

-If you didn’t see them on time and it happens to you that you hit an animal, always make sure to stop.
-See if the animal can be rescued or if it had any youngs with it that need to be taken care of.
-Call the Wildlife Rescue on 1300 094 737 to report an animal that needs help.
+If you didn’t see them in time and you hit an animal, always make sure to stop.
+See if the animal can be rescued or if it had any babies with it that need to be taken care of.
+Call the Wildlife Rescue at 1300 094 737 to report an animal that needs help.

-Always wear your seatbelt and drive hands-free.
-Stick to the speed limits, which is 50 km/h in urban areas, 100 km/h in rural areas and 110 km/h on the highway.
+Always wear your seatbelt and use hands-free devices.
+Stick to the speed limits, which is 50 km/h in urban areas, 100 km/h in rural areas, and 110 km/h on the highway.
 Please be aware that gas stations might be further away from each other than you expect, so don’t forget to fuel up on time!

 Know before you go